-The view to Koutoubia mosque is exceptional, but the terrace is a quite small.
+The view to the Koutoubia mosque is exceptional, but the terrace is quite small.
 Make sure to book your table in advance!

 Nomad is the most famous restaurant in Marrakech, and it’s for a reason!
-Nomad’s rooftop have several levels and it’s the bigger from the list, anyways you should book your table in advance.
+Nomad’s rooftop has several levels and it’s the bigger from the list, anyways you should book your table in advance.